Boccca2014/CodeGra.de/docs/guides/autotest-best-practices.rst

 the end of the tests.
 In this way you can use a Capture Points test in AutoTest to capture the score of the unit tests.

-For common unit testing frameworks, we already have written frameworks to easily and seamlessly use them in CodeGrade, please contact us at `support@codegrade.com <mailto:support@codegrade.com>`_ for details.
+For many unit testing frameworks we already have written wrapper scripts to easily and seamlessly use them in CodeGrade.
+Please contact us at `support@codegrade.com <mailto:support@codegrade.com>`_ for details.

 How to integrate existing grading scripts?